PatrickMcGrath29/thegoodland/content/posts/2025-10-07-the-new-life-–-18-stumblings.md

 This word from Jude points us to the One who can keep us from falling, stirring our hearts to ascribe to Him the honor and the power.
 It strengthens our hope in God.
  *(2 Corinthians 1:9; 1 Thessalonians 5:24; 2 Thessalonians 2:16–17; 3:3)*

-**“Therefore, brethren, be all the more diligent to make certain about His calling and choosing you; for as long as you practice these things, you will never stumble.” — 2 Peter 1:10**
+**“Therefore, brethren, be all the more diligent to make your calling and election sure; for as long as you practice these things, you will never stumble.” — 2 Peter 1:10**

 This word from Peter teaches us the way to partake in God’s keeping power: by confirming our calling and election through a godly walk (see vv.
 4, 8, 11).
 It calls us to diligence and careful watchfulness.
  *(Matthew 26:41; Luke 12:35; 1 Peter 1:13; 5:8–10)*

 ### **How Should a Young Christian Think About Stumblings?**